 An Engineering Technologist should have a three-year Australian bachelor’s degree in engineering and a minimum of 12 years of schooling or equivalent.

 The majority of engineering technologists are anticipated to work on system interfaces.
 However, they frequently work in broad-defined technical settings, taking on various duties and responsibilities while modifying and adapting current engineering methods.
 As the name indicates, they are subject matter specialists in the theory and practice of a certain field of engineering technology and its application, adaptation, or management in various situations.

 There is a significant difference between Engineering Technologists and Professional Engineers.
 Engineering technicians do not have the same wide duties as Professional Engineers.
-Engineering technologists must have a thorough understanding of practical challenges and applications and the intellectual challenge of remaining current on their progress as an expert in a technology subject and how they tie to current practice.
+Engineering technologists must have a thorough understanding of practical challenges and applications and the intellectual challenge of remaining current on their progress as an expert in a technology subject and how they tie it to current practice.